FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-brussels.md

           start-time: 17:00:00.000Z
           end-time: 17:30:00.000Z
           location: ""
-        - title: "Molly Mackinlay, Protocol Labs & FilOz | Closing Keynote: Faster, Stronger, Everywhere: Filecoin Upgrades & Opportunities in 2024"
+        - title: "Closing Keynote: Faster, Stronger, Everywhere: Filecoin Upgrades & Opportunities in 2024"
           description: "Come learn about some of the most exciting updates in Filecoin-land from the CEO of FilOz and Protocol Labs EngRes Lead Molly Mackinlay!
 We'll talk about new opportunities for decentralized storage in Compute, DePIN, and AI –– and how Filecoin is upgrading with faster bridging & interop, new hot-storage proofs, and better builder tools to support a thriving community of founders!"
           speakers:
             - name: Molly Mackinlay